Pairwise Representation Learning for Event Coreference: Related Work

-The representation of entities is not as complicated as the representation of events, because entities do not have arguments.
-Earlier works use hand-engineered features as the representation of entities \cite{peng-etal-2015-joint, wiseman-etal-2015-learning, clark-manning-2016-improving}.

-\citet{lee2017end} propose an end-to-end neural model that uses LSTM to encode the entity span.
-Recent end-to-end models use pre-trained contextual embeddings as the representation of the entity span \cite{joshi2019bert, joshi2020spanbert}.\\
+Argument information has been integrated into event representations either by encoding some string-level features \cite{peng-etal-2016-event,choubey-huang-2017-event} or by entity-level coreference co-training \cite{lee2012joint,barhom-etal-2019-revisiting}.

+In contrast, our representation learning of events has a unified system to encode the event triggers and the argument entities, which avoids the costly co-training while learning more advanced features that express the arguments on their own and their interactions with the event triggers.

+\paragraph{Pairwise Representation Learning in Other NLP Tasks.} Pairwise representation learning has been widely adopted to model the relationships of two pieces of text.
+The main goal is to learn contextualized sentence representations.
+Earlier systems commonly implement with attention mechanisms in recurrent \cite{DBLPnKGEKSB15}, convolutional \cite{DBLPnS18} or Transformer-style \cite{DBLPwaniSPUJGKP17} neural networks to deal with text generation, such as neural machine translation \cite{DBLPhdanauCB14}, document reconstruction \cite{DBLPLiLJ15}, and document summarization \cite{DBLPtiZSGX16}; machine comprehension \cite{DBLPnKGEKSB15}, textual entailment \cite{DBLPtaschelGHKB15,Devlin2019BERTPO}, etc.

-To the best of our knowledge, we are the first to (i) study pairwise representation by letting two event/entity mentions learn from each other's context from the beginning; and (ii) build structured representation between events by fine-grained argument reasoning, without any hand-engineered features.
+In this work, we develop the pairwise representation learning for modeling the relationship of two mentions within two separate sentences rather than the relationship of the two sentences themselves.
+To the best of our knowledge, we are the first to (i) study pairwise representation for event pairs by letting two mentions learn from each other's context from the beginning \footnote{\cite{DBLPZengJGGC20} uses a similar method, and is a contemporary work with ours.} , and (ii) build structured representation between events by fine-grained argument reasoning, without any hand-engineered features.

-\section{\modelname\enspace for Coreference}
+\section{\modelname~for Coreference}

-In this work, we will study event coreference (within-document and cross-document) and entity coreference.
-All of tasks share the same representation learning approach \modelname.

-\modelname\enspace takes two sentences as the input, outputting a score indicating how likely the two event/entity mentions (for simplicity, we assume one mention exists in one sentence) refers to the same event/entity.

-Since both event triggers and entity mentions are consecutive spans, and events often have arguments other than triggers.
-Technically, entity coreference can be treated as a simplified case of event coreference.
-Therefore, we directly introduce our system \modelname\enspace for event coreference, then briefly introduce how to apply \modelname\enspace to entity coreference.